Occupational

 Not all work-related injuries are caused by physical accidents.
 Exposure to dangerous chemicals or repetitive actions can lead to long-term damage and suffering.
-If you’re not aware of the dangers, you’re more vulnerable to exposure and harm.
+You’re more vulnerable to exposure and harm if you’re unaware of the dangers.
 Many work-related diseases can appear after long periods of time.

 Has an occupational lung disease or other occupational diseases left you unable to work?
-The lawyers at Wilson, Reives & Doran know occupational disease compensation law, and will fight to prove your claims and get you the workers’ compensation benefits you deserve while you concentrate on healing.
+The lawyers at Wilson, Reives & Doran know occupational disease compensation law.
+They will fight to prove your claims and get you the workers’ compensation benefits you deserve while you concentrate on healing.

 Occupational diseases are chronic disorders that arise because of the type of work or occupational activity you do.
 Some occupational diseases are specific conditions listed in the North Carolina Workers’ Compensation Act.
 These include asbestosis, silicosis, synovitis, tenosynovitis, bursitis, and exposure to certain chemicals and toxins.